denten-books/plain-text/0-intro.md

 available visions of human--computer interaction I argue for choosing one that confirms to a humanist ethos, whatever the reader's politics.

-Computational hermeneutics encourages users to become active thinkers, tinkerers, and makers of technology.
+Computational poetics encourages users to become active thinkers, tinkerers, and makers of technology.
 It treats binary and digital environments as fluid literary systems, amenable to the construction and the deconstruction of meaning.
 I further encourage those who may have considered themselves mere